 What is Cyber Insurance?

-Cyber Insurance, also called Cyber Liability Insurance, covers a variety of both liability and property losses which may result when a business engages in various electronic activities and their security is compromised.
+Cyber Insurance, also called Cyber Liability Insurance, covers a variety of both liability and property losses that may result when a business engages in various electronic activities and their security is compromised.
 Cyber insurance generally covers your business’ liability for a data breach involving sensitive customer information, such as credit card numbers, medical/health records, license numbers, and account numbers (etc.).

 Depending on your specific needs, cyber and privacy policies coverage may include covering: